 }

 creates a scenario in which the loop likely will not terminate after 10,000,000 iterations.
-The representations used for "x" and the accumulated effect of many iterations cause “x” to not be identical to 1.0, causing the loop to continue to iterate forever.
+The representations used for x and the accumulated effect of many iterations cause x to not be identical to 1.0, causing the loop to continue to iterate forever.

 Similarly, it is undecidable if the Boolean test,